Gene

-The term gene was introduced by Danish botanist, plant physiologist and geneticist Wilhelm Johannsen in 1909.
-It is inspired by the Ancient Greek: γόνος, gonos, that means offspring and procreation.

 Definitions

-There are many different ways to use the term "gene" based on different aspects of their inheritance, selection, biological function, or molecular structure but most of the definitions fall into two categories, the Mendelian gene or the molecular gene.
+There are many different ways to use the term "gene" based on different aspects of their inheritance, selection, biological function, or molecular structure but most of these definitions fall into two categories, the Mendelian gene or the molecular gene.

 The Mendelian gene is the classical gene of genetics and it refers to any heritable trait.
-This is the gene described in "The Selfish Gene."
-More thorough discussions of this version of a gene can be found in the articles on Genetics and Gene-centered view of evolution.
+This is the gene described in The Selfish Gene.
+More thorough discussions of this version of a gene can be found in the articles Genetics and Gene-centered view of evolution.

-This article focuses on the molecular gene—the gene that's described in terms of DNA sequence.
-There are many different definitions of this gene - some of which are mispleading or incorrect.
+The molecular gene definition is more commonly used across biochemistry, molecular biology, and most of genetics—the gene that is described in terms of DNA sequence.
+There are many different definitions of this gene—some of which are misleading or incorrect.

-The very first edition of the textbook "Molecular Biology of the Gene" (1965) described two kinds of molecular gene: protein-coding genes and those that specified functional RNA molecules such as ribosomal RNA and tRNA (noncoding genes).
-But the idea of two kinds of genes dates back to the late 1950s when Jacob and Monod speculated that regulatory genes might produce repressor RNAs.
+Very early work in the field that became molecular genetics suggested the concept that one gene makes one protein (originally 'one gene – one enzyme').
+However, genes that produce repressor RNAs were proposed in the 1950s and by the 1960s, textbooks were using molecular gene definitions that included those that specified functional RNA molecules such as ribosomal RNA and tRNA (noncoding genes) as well as protein-coding genes.